conway1521/ali_website/content/publication/oikos/index.md

 summary: The New Economic Development (NED) Dashboard is a quantitative assessement tool for researchers and local policymakers to explore economic development status geographically along dimensions that better represent inclusive prosperity and its enabling ecosystem.

 tags:
+- Oikos
-- New Economic Development (OIKOS)
+- New Economic Development
 - Inclusive Prosperity
 - Social Cohesion
 - Place-based Conditions